alroychiang/audio-processing-SNTL-Internship/README.md

-# Youtube Downloader Cleaned.ipynb:
+`Youtube Downloader Cleaned.ipynb`:

 - To download and slice youtube videos from balanced_train_segments_propertext.xlsx, from http://research.google.com/audioset/download.html

 - Each cell has a comment header `#___`, any cell that starts with `#test` are not part of the script's code.
 The cell is only used when issues are faced wile running the code/ debugging

-# Youtube Downloader OLD.ipynb:
+`Youtube Downloader OLD.ipynb`:

 - Consist of all the test codes, debuggings and try and error codes that used to create Youtube Downloader Cleaned code.